 In addition to clearing your complexion, sesame oil can also keep your hair in place.
 It makes a moisture-enhancing conditioner (just rub it in with your hands), but it also defends your hair against sun and surf.
 In hair care products, it may keep extra moisture from being absorbed into the strands, helping your hair stay in place [source: Personal Care Products Council].

 Does your hair hate humidity?
 Sesame oil is again your answer.
 However, one word of caution: Since oils aren't normally recommended for people with oily skin, sesame oil might be better suited for people with normal or dry skin types.

-To learn more about sesame oil in skin care products, visit some of the links on the next page.
+To learn more about sesame oil in skin care products, visit some of the links below.

 - AINA.
 "Historical Uses of Sesame."
 Assyrian International News Agency.
 (Accessed, Dec.
 9, 2012) http://aina.org/ata/20111031185843.htm

 - Cosmetics Database.
 "Sesamum Indicum (Sesame) Seed Oil."
 September, 2008 (Accessed Oct.
 12, 2009) http://www.cosmeticsdatabase.com/ingredient/705892/SESAMUM_INDICUM_%28SESAME%29_SEED_OIL/

 - Divine Caroline.
 "Put Sesame Oil in Your Beauty Routine."
 DivineCaroline.com.
 (Accessed, Dec.
 8, 2012) http://www.divinecaroline.com/22179/55395-sesame-seed-oil-beauty-routine

 - Joy, Dhanya.
 "Sesame Oil for Skin."
 Buzzle.
 Nov.
 9, 2012 (Accessed, Dec.
 10, 2012) http://www.buzzle.com/articles/sesame-oil-for-skin.html